Laid Off Over 40? You Have Unique Severance Agreement Rights

 The purpose of this requirement is to provide the employee with information they can use to evaluate whether older employees have been targeted for termination, whether a particular employee has been targeted, or whether the RIF appears to be implemented fairly.
 In this situation, the advice of an experienced employment attorney is particularly important because they can help employees analyze the information provided and decide whether to pursue legal action against the employer or accept the severance and agree to the waiver.

-If you’re over 40 and have been recently terminated or offered a severance package, it’s crucial that you meet with an experienced employment attorney so that you fully understand your rights and ensure that you get the best possible terms and benefits.
+If you’re over 40 and have been recently terminated or offered a severance agreement, it’s crucial that you meet with an experienced employment attorney so that you fully understand your rights and ensure you get the best possible terms and benefits.
 Please contact Halunen Law or call us at (612) 260-5383 for a free consultation.
+After all your hard work, you deserve a severance agreement that acknowledges your loyalty and years of service.

 Image Credit: dragana991 / Getty Images